 The Distance CPL will be used when seeding all categories.
 Within each category skiers will be grouped based on the number of total skiers in the combined category.
-In the case of common distance days at the Canadian Championships, junior and open categories may be combined depending on track and weather conditions as determined by the Jury.
-Start positions will then be randomly assigned within each group based on the CPL..
+In the case of common distance days at the Canadian Championships, junior and Open categories may be combined depending on track and weather conditions as determined by the Jury.
+Start positions will then be randomly assigned within each group based on the CPL.
+Those without CPL ranking will be assigned to a separate group and randomized.

 The Jury will also decide the order of start of each group considering snow and track conditions.

 The OC will make copies of the latest CPL lists available at the first Team Captain's meeting for verification.
 Changes to the verified seeding lists will only be considered by the jury in exceptional circumstances.